Sleep Apnea 101

 There are two primary ways to treat sleep apnea.
-The first is with a custom oral appliance that can prevent obstructions from blocking your airway in the first place.
+The first is with oral appliance therapy that can prevent obstructions from blocking your airway in the first place.
 The second is with a CPAP machine or other type of ventilator that would clear obstructions in the airway so you can breathe easily while you sleep.

-What Is a Custom Oral Appliance?
+What Is Oral Appliance Therapy?

-A custom oral appliance is a device similar to a retainer that you wear at night.
+Oral Appliance Therapy is a device similar to a retainer that you wear at night.
 It works by positioning your jaw farther forward to prevent the muscles at the back of the throat from relaxing into the airway.
 It also prevents the tongue from collapsing backward and obstructing airflow.